deuxfleurs-org/garage/doc/book/reference-manual/features.md

 Garage will automatically rebalance data between nodes as needed to ensure the desired number of copies.
 Read about cluster layout management [here](@/documentation/operations/layout.md).

-### No RAFT slowing you down

-It might seem strange to tout the absence of something as a desirable feature, but this is in fact a very important point!
-Garage does not use RAFT or another consensus algorithm internally to order incoming requests: this means that all requests directed to a Garage cluster can be handled independently of one another instead of going through a central bottleneck (the leader node).
-As a consequence, requests can be handled much faster, even in cases where latency between cluster nodes is important (see our [benchmarks](@/documentation/design/benchmarks/index.md) for data on this).
-This is particularly usefull when nodes are far from one another and talk to one other through standard Internet connections.

 ### Several replication modes

 Garage supports a variety of replication modes, with 1 copy, 2 copies or 3 copies of your data,